List of Power Rangers Jungle Fury characters: Osiris

 In "To Earn Your Stripes," he, Lepus, and Sonimax were sent by Snapper and Scorch to kill Camille, making them believe she conspired against Dai Shi and Dai Shi ordered it to be done.
-They beat her up, Jarrod came in to save her and destroyed him in the Phantom Beast King form.
+As they attack her.
+Jarrod came in to save her and destroyed him in the Phantom Beast King form.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World and brought Osiris back.
 He was defeated by the Rangers and their masters.